whynoodle/homelab-diagram/README.md

 **Can I remount system partition as read-write?**

-- No. Windows Subsystem For Android™ is mounted as read-only by Hyper-V. You can, however, modify the system partition by cre
+- No. Windows Subsystem For Android™ is mounted as read-only by Hyper-V. You can, however, modify the system partition by creating a Magisk module, or by directly modifying the system.img file

+**I cannot adb connect localhost:58526**

+- Make sure developer mode is enabled.
+If the issue persists, che